Entropy Coding

 4 Huffman Coding (HC)

 A Huffman code [51] is a prefix code that, for each code-word, allows to “navigate” through the so called Huffman tree from the trunk to one of its leaves, without uncertainty.
-The Huffman tree satisfies that \begin {equation} l(c(s)) = \lceil I(s)\rceil , \label {eq:huffman_performance} \end {equation} where \(l(c(s))\) is the length of the (Huffman) code-word assigned to the symbol \(s\) and \(I(s)\) is the amount of information represented by \(s\), measured bits of information [6].
+The Huffman tree satisfies that \begin {equation} l(c(s)) = \lceil I(s)\rceil , \label {eq:huffman_performance} \end {equation} where \(l(c(s))\) is the length of the (Huffman) code-word, usually in bits of data, assigned to the symbol \(s\), and \(I(s)\) is the amount of information represented by \(s\), measured bits of information [6].

-Notice that the minimum number of bits that can be used for representing a symbol (using Huffman) is 1, which can be a problem when the length of the alphabet is small.1 Another drawback of Huffman Coding is that the Huffman tree must be updated each time the probabilistic model is updated, action very frequent when using adaptive models.
+Notice that the minimum number of bits that can be used for representing a symbol (using Huffman) is 1, which can be a inefficient when the length of the alphabet is small.1 Another drawback of HC is that the Huffman tree must be updated each time the probabilistic model is updated, action very frequent when using adaptive models.

 Resources